ms/buildtogether.tech/unused/novices.md

 the slower learners what the faster ones are doing will help make the group's overall progress more uniform.

-Debugging depends on being able to read code, which multiple studies have shown is the single most effective way to find bugs
-<cite>Basili1987,Kemerer2009,Bacchelli2013</cite>.
-The code quality rubric
-developed in <cite>Stegeman2014,Stegeman2016</cite> is a good checklist of things to look for, though it is best presented in chunks rather than all at once.

 Novice programmers seem just as reluctant to test software as professionals.
 There's no doubt that doing it is valuable---<cite>Carter2017</cite> found that high-performing novices spent a lot of time testing, while low performers spent